 What if a soft start-up doesn’t work?

-Say you’ve approached your partner with a soft start-up, but they respond with negativity — maybe they immediately go on the defensive, or blame you, or counterattack even though you didn’t attack them.
+Say you’ve approached your partner with a soft start-up, but they respond with negativity.
+Maybe they immediately go on the defensive, or blame you, or counterattack even though you didn’t attack them.
 What do you do?
-Julie Gottman describes how to maintain calm in the face of negativity here:
+Dr. Julie Gottman describes how to maintain calm in the face of negativity here:

 When faced with such negativity, you can try saying something like, “I’m not trying to criticize you here or put you down.
 That’s not what I want to do.
 I really care about you and I really want to be closer to you.”
 That will help you give your partner some reassurance and indicate to your partner that you’re not trying to attack or criticize them, and it can help de-escalate the situation.

-Consider the ways in which you have experienced conflict discussions in the past.
+Consider the ways you experienced conflict discussions in the past.
 How did they start?
 How did they end?
 Can you think of examples of moments when you could have changed your approach at the beginning of these conversations?

 Try starting your next conflict discussion with these softened start-up techniques and you might be surprised by the productivity of your dialogue.
 Not only will it help keep the Four Horsemen at bay, but it also provides an opportunity for you to learn more about your partner, and to be closer with them.
 When you can complain without blame and truly express your needs and concerns in a positive way, it opens a window to understanding each other more deeply and intimately.

 If you want to build a deeply meaningful relationship full of trust and intimacy, then subscribe below to receive our blog posts directly to your inbox: